plerohellec/logfile_interval/README.md

 Logfile parser and aggregator.

-It iterates over each line of logfiles, parses each line and aggregates all lines in a time interval into a single record made up of the sum, the average, the number of occurences per value or average of the deltas between lines.
+It iterates over 1 or more logfiles, parses each line and aggregates them into time intervals.
+Each interval object includes aggregated data for each field of the logfile.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'logfile_interval'

-And then execute:

-    $ bundle install

-Or install it yourself as:

-    $ gem install logfile_interval
+Aggregated data can be for example the sum, the average value or the number of occurences of each value.

 ## Example
 This example will parse an access.log file and aggregate the data into 5 minute intervals.

+In each interval, it counts
+* the number of requests per IP address
+* the number of requests for each HTTP status code
+* the number of requests for each HTTP status code and IP address.

 Full script is in [readme.rb](bin/readme.rb).
 ### Code
 ```ruby